Pbotsaris/my_blockchain/README.md

 ## Tests

-This program is partially convered by tests.
+This program is partially convered by unit testing.
+In order to run tests you need to install the [check](https://libcheck.github.io/check/) library.
+To run tests us make:

+        $ make tests